 OSHA 30: This one-time, 30-hour OSHA training course is geared towards members who hold safety or supervisory roles on job-sites.
 It will emphasize hazard identification, hazard avoidance, risk control, and injury prevention.

 First AID/CPR/AED: This course is a one-day class where members will learn basic first aid/CPR/AED.
 The class is conducted by an American Heart Association certified instructor and certification is good for two years.

 C-STOP: This one-day Contractors Safety Training Orientation Program course is designed to provide contractor employees with an understanding of hazards and safety procedures associated with work in highly hazardous work areas.

-The Training Program has three swing-cab, hydraulic cranes and one fixed cab, hydraulic crane for members to operate and receive their crane licenses.
+The Training Program has three swing-cab hydraulic cranes and one fixed cab hydraulic crane for members to operate.
 The Training Program uses the National Commission of Crane Operators (NCCCO) as their crane accrediting body.

 The final OSHA ruling regarding crane certification took effect on November 10, 2018.
 The rules requires that crane operators in the United States must be certified by a nationally recognized and accredited certification program to operate cranes that have a capacity over 2,000 pounds, which includes articulating overhead and tower cranes.

 If you would like more information regarding the new OSHA rule, please reference CRF 1926.410, subpart CC Cranes and Derricks in Construction.

 Beginner Crane Operation Theory: This one-week classroom course gives member's a basic understanding of crane opeartions.
 The curriculum consists of crane safety, crane components, basic principles, limitations, rigging, signaling, crane inspection, and load charts.